dmachard/game-6000-dice-ai/README.md

 ## 🎯 The Concept

 A dice game where humans face off against expensive AIs in an epic battle to reach 6000 points.
-Watch GPT-4 and Claude 4 over-analyze every dice roll...
+Watch them **over-analyze every single roll...**,

 ## 🧠 Rules Summary